HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-01-28-The-Emacs-Key-Bindings.md

 This post started as a private exercise while reading the Emacs documentation on a flight (without internet access).
 The aim is to get a firm grip around the default key bindings, that are available the packaged Emacs versions.

-There is an argument to be made, that /customization is bad/ since it's too easy to invest too much time into fiddling around with it.
-Why do you think, you end up with better usability, than the default?
+There is an argument to be made, that customization is dangerous.
+It's too easy to invest too much time into fiddling around with it, and end up with overall worse usability!

+It is sometimes misused, to avoid learning new workflows and keybindings.
+"I already have my way of doing this, I want emacs to behave the same".
+This might work at the beginning, but youare digging yourself a hole.
+There are just too many commands to change, and if you include external plugins and extensions, conflicts are inevitable.

+Also, if you are using remote machines, you are often confronted with plain installations, and copying over configurations and re-installing extensions is often difficult or plainly impossible (e.g. when working with a differnt OS).

 It's interesting to see which patterns the creators of Emacs choose for their bindings.
 There are a few themes that emerge: E.g.